fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/11a.png)

 Now to simplify the development we should enable <i>auto reloading</i> to improve our workflow.
-In this course you have already used <i>nodemon</i>, but ts-node has an alternative called <i>ts-node-dev</i> which is meant only for development environment that takes care of recompilation on every change so restarting the application won't be necessary.
+In this course you have already used <i>nodemon</i>, but ts-node has an alternative called <i>ts-node-dev</i> which is meant only for development environments that take care of recompilation on every change so restarting the application won't be necessary.

 Let's install <i>ts-node-dev</i> to our development dependencies